 If you prefer to avoid the hassle, though, you’ll find that there are a lot of cenotes tour operators in Tulum.
 These tours let you visit multiple cenotes in a single day, and are a great way to spend a day relaxing and swimming with friends and family.
 It sure beats the hotel pool!

-➤ The Cenote Trail: Caves Visit and Bike Tour, which combines Gran Cenote, Cenote Escondido & Cenote Cristal all in one day ’cause one cenote alone isn’t enough! ➥ BOOK IT HERE
+▶️ The Cenote Trail: Caves Visit and Bike Tour, combines Gran Cenote, Cenote Escondido & Cenote Cristal all in one day.
+One cenote alone isn’t enough!
+Plus, you’ll get to cycle from one to the other. ➥ BOOK IT HERE

 Climb Pyramids at Coba Ruins

-Archaeologists believe that Coba would have been an important trade hub back in the day, but this Mayan city now lies mostly forgotten in the midst of the surrounding forests.
+Archaeologists believe that Coba would have been an important trade hub back in the day.
+This thriving Mayan city now lies mostly forgotten amid the surrounding forests.

-Since it’s tucked out of the way, it sees fewer tourists than more popular sites like the archaeological site of Tulum, which is definitely to your advantage if you feel like taking the trip out there… I don’t know about you, but crowded places lose some of their appeal to me!
+Since it’s tucked out of the way, it sees fewer tourists than more popular sites like the archaeological site of Tulum.
+This is definitely to your advantage if you feel like taking the trip out there.
+I don’t know about you, but crowded places lose some of their appeal to me.

-For one thing, it’s much more peaceful than the tourist hotspots, allowing you to fully take in the wonder and ancient mystical atmosphere of these Mayan ruins near Tulum.
+For one thing, it’s much more peaceful than the tourist hotspots.
+It allows you to fully take in the wonder and ancient mystical atmosphere of these Mayan ruins near Tulum.

-Secondly, it means that, unlike the other ruins in Mexico, you can actually climb the pyramid of Coba, although I recently heard this might change soon for safety reasons (so you need to go ASAP!)
+Secondly, it means that, unlike the other ruins in Mexico, you can actually climb the pyramid of Coba.
+I recently heard this might change soon for safety reasons, though, so you need to go ASAP!

 Soak Up The Colors of Valladolid